 Today the facility includes 783,408 square feet of heated growing space and approximately 80,000 square feet of outside growing space.
 Huron is managed by Conner Tollenaar and Robert Martin with the help of Kathy Cites and have a combined experience of over 20 years.

 Previously known as South Valley Transplant, the Lemoore Facility became the third facility purchased by Westside Transplant, LLC. in 2007.
 The original six houses, referred to as the northern houses, were built at this time and were designed to be heated by way of bottom heat.
 In 2009 the need for more heated growing space gave reason to construct six more houses, which are also heated with the use of bottom heat.
 The twelve houses total 240,000 square feet of heated growing space.
-Two large flat roof houses complete the available growing space, all of which is managed by Scott McKray who has sixteen years of growing experience and Randy Hays with three years of experience.
+Two large flat roof houses complete the available growing space, all of which is managed by Juan Contreras and Ernesto Banuelos with the help of Maria Lopez.
+Together they have over 20 years of experience.